cieslaa/fauna50/README.md

 ## Getting Started

 Follow instructions below if you want to get a copy of this project running on your computer.
-Otherwise, visit (**[fauna50.adamciesla.com](https://fauna50.adamciesla.com)**).

 ### 1. Prerequisites